ppikula/euc2015/README.md

 `/vagrant/install_docker.sh`

-After that step you need to logout and back otherwise you won't be able to use docker without sudo.
+After that step you need to logout and login back, otherwise you won't be able to use docker without sudo.

-# Installing from a usb stick
+# Installing from a usb stick (for the tutorial participants)

 In case you're setting up the environment from a provided USB stick, you'll still need VirtualBox and Vagrant.